A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 Knowing what to look out for can make all the difference.
 From the unseen work that happens before the first paver is laid to the final paperwork, being aware of these potential budget busters helps you plan more accurately.
 Let’s walk through a few of the most common mistakes homeowners make so you can sidestep them completely.

-Underestimating Site Prep Needs
+Mistake #1: Underestimating Site Prep

 It’s easy to focus on the beautiful pavers you’ve picked out, but the work done before they’re installed is what guarantees your driveway will last.
 One of the biggest budgeting mistakes is neglecting site preparation.
 A durable driveway requires proper excavation, grading for drainage, and a solid, compacted base of aggregate.
 Skimping on this foundational work can lead to shifting, sinking, or an uneven surface down the road, resulting in much more expensive repairs.
 When you get a quote, make sure it includes comprehensive site prep from a team that understands the ins and outs of professional masonry.

-Forgetting About Permits
+Mistake #2: Forgetting About Permits

 Depending on where you live on Long Island, you may need a permit from your local town or village to install a new driveway.
 This is an easy detail to overlook, but permit fees can add an unexpected line item to your budget.
 The cost and requirements vary by municipality, so it’s important to factor this in from the very beginning.
 A reputable contractor will be familiar with local regulations and can often handle the entire permitting process for you, ensuring everything is done correctly and legally.
 It’s a small step that prevents big headaches later on.

-Choosing Materials Based on Price Alone
+Mistake #3: Choosing Pavers on Price Alone

 While it’s always tempting to go with the lowest-cost option, choosing driveway materials based on price alone is a classic short-term gain for long-term pain.
 Cheaper pavers may be more prone to cracking, fading, or staining, which means you could be paying for repairs or a replacement sooner than you think.
 Investing in high-quality materials upfront is an investment in your home’s curb appeal and durability.
 Options like Gappsi’s premium porcelain and natural stone pavers not only look stunning but are built to withstand traffic and weather for decades, saving you money and hassle in the long run.